Welfare as a Guiding Principle for Machine Learning -- From Compass, to Lens, to Roadmap: Introduction

-If we accept that machine learning has the capacity to be socially beneficial, then ideally, we would like for it to help improve outcomes for everyone.
+If we accept that machine learning has the capacity to be socially beneficial, then ideally, we would like it to improve outcomes for everyone.
 But economic theory casts doubt as to the feasibility of such an aspiration.
-A basic economic truism is that whenever people benefit from something, that something will become a scarce resource, over which people will then contend.
-Our key point, which we will argue throughout, is that learning in social context is inherently, and inevitably, about how \emph{some} form of limited resource is allocated; we will give various examples.
-And when demand exceeds available resources, the inevitable reality is that not everyone can get a piece of the cake.
+A basic economic intuition is that when people benefit from something, it often becomes a scarce resource---over which they then contend.
+Our key point, which we will argue throughout, is that \emph{learning in social contexts is inherently, and inevitably, about how some form of limited resource is allocated}.
+We illustrate this through various examples, from clearly limited resources such as loans and jobs, to more nuanced cases like recommended and generated content, and even users.